petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/creating-a-publication-template-for-claritys-special-events.md

 ---
 # Creating a Publication Template for Clarity's Special Events

-Kyle Klein enables Publications, gives the users the right permissions (Content Manager Role), and then Preston Palmer creates the 50th Anniversary publication.

-Within the new publication, Rex Randle (must have the Content Manager role too, I guess) creates the new event (make sure it's under workflow, which currently is for FAQs).
-Olivia O'Neal approves the event, makes the change to the fragment on the master page, and adds the item to the navigation menu.

 Clarity wants to celebrate its 50th anniversary with some special frames available only for a limited time.
 They must prepare content across the site to announce the event and show off the frames.
 This will result in a one-time content push for releasing the frames and marketing materials all at once.
 For this kind of dedicated content push, where multiple content creators can work together until the final version is ready, use [Publications](https://learn.liferay.com/en/w/dxp/site-building/publishing-tools/publications).

+Kyle Klein enables Publications, gives the users the right permissions (Content Manager Role), and then Preston Palmer creates the 50th Anniversary publication.

+Within the new publication, Rex Randle creates the new event (make sure it's under workflow, which currently is for FAQs).
+Olivia O'Neal approves the event, makes the change to the fragment on the master page, and adds the item to the navigation menu.

 To enable publications in Liferay,